 Credit from an existing service may only be applied to a new service if the existing service is removed when the new service is installed.

-A. Fire protection
+A. Fire protection services.

 The City may provide water connection assistance to eligible property owners or tenants with separate meters based on criteria established each year in the Annual Rates Ordinance.
 The Administrator may adopt administrative rules and procedures necessary to implement the water connection assistance criteria described in the Annual Rates Ordinance.